Chethan-L-Gouda/JavaLab/README.md

 ## How to Use
  - Step 1: Clone the repository.
- - Step 2: Create a *.java file with the main fuction.
+ - Step 2: Create a *.java file with the main function.
  - Step 3: Create an object of the Program Class.
  - Step 4: Execute the main function.